LHNCBC/ucum-lhc/README.md

      var returnObj = utils.validUnitString('m2/g4');
      if (returnObj['status'] === 'valid')
-       /* the string is valid; returnObj['ucumCode'] will contain the valid code(s) and returnObj['msg'] may contain a message or messages describing substitions*/
+       /* the string is valid; returnObj['ucumCode'] will contain the valid code(s), returnObj['msg'] may contain a message or messages describing substitions, and 'unit' will contain 3 pieces of data for the unit - code, name and guidance (provides information about the unit, such as how the unit is used, etc.)*/ else
-     else
        /* returnObj['status'] will be 'invalid' and */
        /* returnOb['msg'] will have a message describing the problem */